KC-software-en/LibraryManagement/README.md

     + PUT → update (full update on a book)
         + click on html form
     + PATCH → partial update
+        + click on raw data,
+        + select JSON as ghe media type
-        + click on raw data, in content box only send the dictionary items you want to update e.g. content {"availability": false} then click PATCH
+        + in content box only send the dictionary items you want to update e.g. content {"availability": false} then click PATCH
     + DELETE → destroy the book item

 1. In CMD, stop the server: `CTRL + C`